xxxabc01/TPN/README.md

 # TPN

-This repo is for source code of paper "Balance and Brighten: A Twin-Propeller Network to Release Potential of Physics Laws for Traffic State Estimation".
+This repo is for source code of TPN.

 ## Environment